-- Use a tool like Screenflow to build a video version of your podcast.
+- First, use a tool like Screenflow to build a video version of your podcast.

 - Include a quick thumbnail either of your show’s logo or of your guest (or both)

-Subscription count is used in ranking factors for both iTunes and Google Podcast App, so asking for that subscription during your podcast episode is critical.
-Subscribers will get notified when you launch new episodes
+iTunes and Google Podcast App use subscription count as a ranking factor, so asking for that subscription during your podcast episode is critical.
+Subscribers will get notified when you launch new episodes.

-Reviews are essential for ranking in both the Apple and Google app stores, so asking for them at the end of each episode is essential.
+Reviews are essential for ranking in both the Apple and Google app stores, so asking for them at the end of each episode is critical.

 One of the most significant factors in being visible on the charts in iTunes (and getting into their new & noteworthy section) is the following:

-The rate in which the podcast collects downloads, subscribers, and positive reviews in the first eight weeks.
+The rate at which the podcast collects downloads, subscribers, and positive reviews in the first eight weeks.

-To get more ideas about how to get reviews in that kind of speed, I’d encourage you to read how Jason Zook’s podcast created a plan to hit the New and Noteworthy section of iTunes.
+To get more ideas about getting reviews at that speed, I’d encourage you to read how Jason Zook’s podcast created a plan to hit the New and Noteworthy section of iTunes.